 - has not complied with the building permit for their property development, for example in relation to their legal point of discharge;

 - has created a ‘Public health’ issue (Public Health and Wellbeing Act 2008, s.61).
 Local councils have the delegated power to make sure that this law is observed (s.60), and the power to regulate instances that they consider constitute a nuisance

 Characteristically in an urban area the ‘Nature strips’ are the pieces of public land between the footpath, or the property boundary (when there is no footpath), and the kerb or back of an open drain.

 The primary purpose of nature strips is to allow for the location of services, including water, sewerage, drainage, gas, electrical and telecommunication, both below and above ground.

-In accordance with Council’s Road Management Plan (2013) & Road Management Act 2004 (Victoria), all residents need to perform necessary maintenance to the nature strip adjacent to their property.
+For both urban and rural naturestrips, in accordance w ith Council’s Road Management Plan (2013) & Road Management Act 2004 (Victoria), all residents need to perform necessary maintenance to the nature strip adjacent to their property.
 The nature strip should be kept in a good and safe condition at all times.